FixedEffects/InteractiveFixedEffectModels.jl/README.md

 #### method
 Three methods are available

-- `:gs` (default for interactive fixed effect models) This method fits a factor model by alternating regressions on loadings interacted with time dummy and factors interacted by id dummy, as in the [Gauss-Seidel method](https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method).
+- `:gs` (default) This method fits a factor model by alternating regressions on loadings interacted with time dummy and factors interacted by id dummy, as in the [Gauss-Seidel method](https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method).

 - `:gr`.
 This method fits a factor model by gradient descent.